ThePyProgrammer/notes/docs/EL5131/scitech.md

 ## General Quotes
 - *"There has never been a time of greater promise, or one of greater peril."* ~ Professor Klaus Schwab, Founder and Executive Chairman of the World Economic Forum
+- As the titular character of the 2021 movie, _Finch_, said to his fellow robot atop the Golden Gate Bridge, "_It’s not until you actually stand on it, and see the beauty, and listen to the suspension cables singing in the winds, that’s experience.
+That’s human experience.
+It’s not just imagining, it’s living._" ~ Finch (2021 Movie)

 ## Ethics
 - Huge pressure placed on Scientists by Research Institutes